 When should I introduce my child to school?

 Children may start school on their 5th birthday.
 Pre-entry visits are recommended for all new entrant children.
 Visits assist children in developing a sense of belonging.
-These take place from 9.00am to 11.00am each day the week before their starting date.
-Times and dates are arranged through the office.
+These take place from 9.00am to 11.00am each day for a week.
+We have two intakes in Week 1 and Week 5 each term.

 Who do I inform if my child is going to be absent from school?

 Please phone the school absence line on 09 833-6005 ext 1, or text us on 022 125 0697 before 9.15am to inform us if your child is absent from school for any reason.
 If pupils arrive at school late, we ask that they check in at the school office before making their way to class.